apprewired/hugo-echo/README.md

-# Hugo-Hawkeye
+# Hugo-echo

-Hugo-hawkeye is a shell hugo site with some basic layouts used in setting up a hugo site from scratch.
+Hugo-echo is a shell hugo site with a basic 'hero banner' layout used in setting up a hugo site from scratch.

 Hero Image Credit to: